 Information for our Clients

 Mediation services are provided at no cost to referred clients.
-Mediation sessions are held at the Thomas Jefferson School of Law, located at 1155 Island Avenue in the East Village area of downtown San Diego.
+Mediation sessions are held at the Thomas Jefferson School of Law, located at 701 B Street in downtown San Diego.
 In general, due to the complex nature of these cases, participants should expect to spend three hours per mediation session.
 Clients will be given an appointment for Tuesday or Thursday evenings or Saturday mornings.

 During the session, participants will have an uninterrupted opportunity to summarize the factual underpinning of their dispute, their concerns and feelings, and their hopes for the future.
 The parties also will have the opportunity to speak with each other in order to gain a better understanding of the other party’s perspective.
 Once the issues are understood, the mediators will assist the parties in building an agreement based on the common ground which has been identified.